DoubleCookies/gd-statistics/README.md

 ## Features
 - Collect information about featured and epic levels.
-- Split statistics by difficulties.
+- Split statistics by level difficulties.
-- Additional lists with info about soundtracks, descriptions, level creators, etc.
+- Additional lists with info about level descriptions, soundtracks, level creators.
 - Little bonus: top-50 most popular demons.

 ## Structure
 - **Statistics** folder contains a lot of markdown lists with different statistics information.
-All lists are generated in Markdown (that's why you can see information directly on GitHub).
+All lists generated in Markdown (that's why you can see information directly on GitHub).
-   - Root folder contain lists for all difficulties and lists for soundtracks, builders, etc.
+   - Root folder contain lists for all levels and additional lists (for soundtracks, builders, etc.)
    - Subfolders contain lists for difficulties (featured and epic levels stats only).
 - **src** folder contains sources for this project.

 ## Plans
-- Multithreading (probably)
 - Create project github page
-- Describe how project works
+- Describe how project works (maybe with illustrations)
-- Create some illustrations

 ## License
 This project has [MIT License](https://opensource.org/licenses/MIT)